lucapette/web/main/content/writing/on-writing.markdown

 What I think matters the most in my process is that I try hard to use a different perspective in each step.

-I'm a writer in in the first step so I use my editor.
+I'm a writer in the first step so I use my editor.

 I'm a reader in the second one so I do not use my editor.
 I just read and take notes.